Sankei Shimbun: Ownership

-Political stance
+Political stances

 The Sankei Shimbun is a nationalist and conservative newspaper.
-Some book and media outlets have called the Sankei Shimbun a far-right newspaper; the Sankei Shimbun has previously published books denying the atrocities committed by the Imperial Japanese Army in World War II.
+Some book and media outlets have called the Sankei Shimbun a far-right newspaper; The Sankei Shimbun has previously published books denying the atrocities committed by the Imperial Japanese Army in World War II.In July 2015, Sankei Shimbun published the history book History Wars: Japan – False Indictment of the Century, which questioned the veracity of claims of Japanese war crimes during World War II.